josephyanks/ha-hafele-mqtt-integration/README.md

 ## Installation

 The first part of installation should be enabling the MQTT functionality on your hafele devices.
-Please follow directions found in this github issue: [https://github.com/qnimbus/haefele-connect-mesh/issues/2](https://github.com/qnimbus/haefele-connect-mesh/issues/2)
+Please follow directions found in this github issue: [https://github.com/qnimbus/haefele-connect-mesh/issues/2](https://github.com/qnimbus/haefele-connect-mesh/issues/2) and the official documentation [https://help.connect-mesh.io/docs/smarthome/gateway-setup](https://help.connect-mesh.io/docs/smarthome/gateway-setup)

 I ended up installing Mosquito Broker and MQTT Explorer on my HA instance as well to facilitate the installation.